IgniteUI/igniteui-documentation/topics/02_Controls/igSparkline/06_igSparkline_jQuery_and_ASPNET_MVC_API.md

 API Document| Description
 ---|---
 [igSparkline jQuery API](%%jQueryApiUrl%%/ui.igSparkline.html)| The documentation contains an overview of the control and full list of options, events, and methods with code snippets.
-[igSparkline ASP.NET MVC Helper API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.Sparkline`1.html)| The documentation contains the [SparklineModel](Infragistics.Web.Mvc~Infragistics.Web.Mvc.SparklineModel.html) class description and a list of all of its members.
+[igSparkline MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.Sparkline`1.html)| The documentation contains the [SparklineModel](Infragistics.Web.Mvc~Infragistics.Web.Mvc.SparklineModel.html) class description and a list of all of its members.